Azure-Samples/active-directory-ios/README.md

 This sample shows how to build an iOS application that calls a web API that requires a Work Account for authentication.
 This sample uses the Active Directory authentication library for iOS to do the interactive OAuth 2.0 authorization code flow with public client.

-**What is a Work Account?**

-*A Work Account is an identity you use to get work done no matter if at your business or on a college campus.
-Anywhere you need to get access to your work life you'll use a Work Account.
-The Work Account can be tied to an Active Directory server running in your datacenter or live completely in the cloud like when you use Office365.
-A Work Account will be how your users know that they are accessing their important documents and data backed my Microsoft security.*

 ## Quick Start

 Getting started with the sample is easy.
 It is configured to run out of the box with minimal setup.
 If you'd like a more detailed walkthrough including how to setup the REST API and register an Azure AD Directory follow the walk-through here.

-### Step 1: Download the iOS B2C Native Client Sample code
+### Step 1: Download the iOS Native Client Sample code

 * `$ git clone git@github.com:Azure-Samples/active-directory-ios.git`